Farmall C

 The Farmall C is a small two-plow row crop tractor produced by International Harvester under the Farmall brand from 1948 to 1951.
 The C was developed from the Farmall B as a slightly larger, more versatile implement, raising and moving the B's offset operator seat to the centerline and increasing the wheel size to allow a straight, widely-adjustable rear axle.
-The C kept the International Harvester C123 engine that had been used in the Super B model.
+The C kept the International Harvester C123 engine that had been used in the Super A model.
 The tractor was heavier and more robust, and featured hydraulic capability from the beginning.
 The C was incrementally updated with new model numbers as the Super C, 200, 230 and 240, but remained essentially the same machine.
-The closely-related successors to the C were produced until 1962.
+The closely related successors to the C were produced until 1962.

 Description and production

 Styled by Raymond Loewy, it was one of International Harvester's "letter series", with 103,800 produced over the 4-year run.
 The C was rated for two 14 in plows.

 The C was designated the Farmall E while it was in development.
 Work started in September 1939.
 Introduction was delayed by World War II until 1948, when it was designated the Farmall C.